hardbyte/python-can/doc/listeners.rst

 .. note:: Channels will be converted to integers.

-.. note:: MF4Writer does not suppport append mode
+.. note:: MF4Writer does not suppport append mode.

 .. autoclass:: can.MF4Writer